Fall Semester Start: LPN to A.D.N. Mobility (RN Program) - 50 students

 - A minimum cumulative GPA of 3.0 is required for prerequisite and required general education courses as well as in the top 9-credits of your previous LPN courses.
 Courses will not be considered if you have a D or F grade.

-- The top scoring applicants (based on the ADN rubric that consists of GPA, pre-requisite course completion, and work experience) will be notified in approximately 3 - 6 weeks to schedule and take the TEAS V Entrance Examination in the following weeks after the end of the program application period.
+- The top scoring applicants (based on the ADN rubric that consists of GPA, pre-requisite course completion, and work experience) will be notified shortly after the application period closes to schedule and take the TEAS V Entrance Exam in the following weeks.
 Students who have taken the TEAS V within the last 3 years may use that score if desired.
 Students are eligible to re-take the TEAS V one time and the higher score will be accepted.

 - To learn more about how to prepare for the TEAS V Entrance Exam, please visit the ATI website for available TEAS V Entrance Exam study products.
 There is a practice LPN TEAS V Assessment test that can be purchased through ATI.
 Additional content preparation materials can be found in the SCTCC library, and by searching on the internet.

-- The 50 applicants with the top combined scores (of the Rubric requirement and the TEAS V Entrance Exam) are accepted into the program.
-Notification of acceptance will take place approximately 6 weeks after all potential candidates have completed the TEAS V Entrance Exam.
+- The top 50 applicants with the top combined scores (of the Rubric requirement and the TEAS V Entrance Exam) are accepted into the program.
+Notification of acceptance will take place a couple weeks after all potential candidates have completed the TEAS V Entrance Exam.

 - Applicants who are not selected as one of the top scoring candidates are notified of non-acceptance and are encouraged to reapply during the next ADN Mobility program application period.

 - Non-accepted applicants who took the TEAS V Entrance Exam are notified and are encouraged to reapply during the next Nursing (ADN) Mobility program application period.
-Notification will take place approximately 4 weeks after all potential candidates have completed the TEAS V Entrance Exam.
+Notification will take place a couple weeks after all potential candidates have completed the TEAS V Entrance Exam.

 Articulation Agreement with Minnesota State University Moorhead - on-line BSN Program: